cboettig/ews-review/manuscript-w-refs.md

 methods to improve robustness..
 Philosophical transactions.
 Series A, Mathematical, physical, and engineering sciences 370:1185–204.

+Lenton, T. M., R. J. Myerscough, R. Marsh, V. N. Livina, A. R. Price, S. J. Cox, and Genie Team.
+2009.
+Using GENIE to study a tipping point in the climate system..
+Philosophical transactions.
+Series A, Mathematical, physical, and engineering sciences 367:871–84.

+Lewontin, R. C. 1969.
+The meaning of stability.
+Pages 13–25 *in* G. W. Woodwell and H. H. Smith, editors.
+Brookhaven Symposia in Biology. .
+Brookhaven National Laboratory, Upton, N.Y.

 Lindegren, M., V. Dakos, J. P. Gröger, A. G\\aa rdmark, G. Kornilovs, S. a Otto, and C. Möllmann.
 2012.
 Early Detection of Ecosystem Regime Shifts: A Multiple Method Evaluation for Management Application.
 PLoS ONE 7:e38410.